 Some of the most common WordPress caching plugins include W3 Total Cache and WP Super Cache.

-If you’re uploading images to your site, then these need to be properly optimized.
+If you’re uploading images to your site, then these need to be correctly optimized.

 Having a lot of broken links isn’t good for your readers or your rankings.
-Also, they make it harder for the Google bots to crawl your site.
+Also, they make it harder for Google bots to crawl your WordPress site.

-The easiest way to check your site for broken links is to open up Google Search Console and click on ‘Crawl Errors’.
+The easiest way to check your website for broken links is to open up Google Search Console and click on Links.

-Then, open up each error and it’ll show you where the broken link is, so you can fix it.
+Google Search Console will show you where the broken link is, so you can take a look and fix it.

-Here are some best practices when optimizing for a chosen keyword:
+Here are some of the best practices when optimizing for a chosen keyword:

-Yoast SEO makes implementing the above tips easy.
+Yoast SEO plugin makes implementing the above tips easy.

 You’ll be given tips to improve your keyword optimization and increase your chances of ranking in the search engines.

-Long, well-written content is great.
+Long, well-written content is great for your WordPress SEO.
 But, you might not know what search intent is.
 At the core, search intent is the intention behind the keyword phrase.

-When you’re creating any kind of content you should research what’s currently ranking, and try to understand why it’s ranking.
-Sometimes, the content will be ranking off the strength of the domain alone.
-But, if every site has a similar amount of authority, then the content itself will be the differentiating factor.
+When you’re creating any kind of content, you should research what’s currently ranking and try to understand why it’s ranking.
+Sometimes, the content will be ranking from the strength of the domain alone.
+But, if every website has a similar amount of authority, then the content itself will be the differentiating factor.

 To have a better perspective of the keyword and what searchers are looking for, ask yourself the following questions: